 Lady palms, also called rhapis palms, are native to southeastern Asia.
 Their leaves make up a circular fan of numerous shiny, dark green fronds.
 These plants will need some pruning around the bottom to allow them to have a more tree-like, rather than bushy, appearance.
 They can grow anywhere from 2 to 7 feet tall but they do grow quite slowly.
 Keep these plants out of direct sunlight, or even in areas of low light, if you want them to grow more slowly.

 Majesty Palm (Ravenea rivularis)

 Majesty palms, or Majestic palms, are native to Madagascar and require moisture, warmth, and humidity.
 These plants are slow growers and are very tolerant of shady spaces.
 While these are beautiful plants to grow indoors, it’s possible they’ll eventually outgrow their indoor spaces and may need to be moved outside.
 In their natural habitats, they can grow up to 80 to 100 feet tall with fronds up to 8 feet long.

 Yucca Palm (Yucca elephantipes)

 There are countless different species of palm trees but only some of these species are suitable for growing indoors.
-Many of these species can grow to be quite large but they often grow very slowly or their growth can at least be manipulated with pot size or available sunlight.
-Palms plants usually have an incredibly impressive display of lush, green foliage which makes them a gorgeous and lively addition to any room in your home.
+Many palm tree species can grow to be quite large, but they often grow very slowly or their growth can at least be manipulated with pot size or available sunlight.
+Palm plants usually have an incredibly impressive display of lush, green foliage, which makes them a gorgeous and lively addition to any room in your home.